ropensci/nomisr/cran-comments.md

 ## Release summary

-This is the first submission of the `nomisr` package, with the version 0.1.0.
+This is a resubmission of the `nomisr` package, with new version 0.2.0.
+This version removes redundant description text and places 'Nomis' in single quotes in the DESCRIPTION file.
 `nomisr` provides functions to download UK census data and other official statistics from the nomis API.